kaisenlinux/manpages-dev/category/ConsolePort/cu.md

        ~> file
             Send a file to the remote system.
 This just dumps the file over the communication line.
 It is assumed that the remote system is expecting it.

        ~<   Receive  a  file from the remote system.
 This prompts for the local file name and for the remote command to execute to begin the file transfer.
-It  con‐ tinues accepting data until the contents of the eofread variable are seen.
+It continues accepting data until the contents of the eofread variable are seen.

        ~p from to, ~%put from to
             Send a file to a remote Unix system.
 This runs the appropriate commands on the remote system.